UWNETLAB/tidyextractors/docs/source/tidy_data.rst

 What is Tidy Data?
 ========================

-`Hadley Whickham (2014) <http://vita.had.co.nz/papers/tidy-data.html>`_ introduced "tidy data" to describe data that has been cleaned and reshaped in a way that is ready for analysis.
+`Hadley Wickham (2014) <http://vita.had.co.nz/papers/tidy-data.html>`_ introduced "tidy data" to describe data that has been cleaned and reshaped in a way that is ready for analysis.
 The concept of tidy data inspired ``tidyextractors``, which provides a convenient interface for extracting data in a tidy format.
 However, what is a tidy format?

 Our Definition of Tidy Data
 ---------------------------------